jlroo/node-app/README.md

 WORKDIR /usr/src/app

 # Install app dependencies
-COPY package.json ./../clothesDB/
+COPY package.json ./../clothesDB/   # <- PATH TO LOCAL REPO
 RUN npm install

 # Bundle app source
-COPY . ./../clothesDB/
+COPY . ./../clothesDB/              # <- PATH TO LOCAL REPO

 EXPOSE 8080
 CMD [ "npm", "start" ]
 ```

-### Now we can create a local docker image to push to docker Hub and use it later to build the AWS docker image.
+Now we can create a local docker image to push to docker Hub and use it later to build the AWS docker image.
 Inside the app folder containing the Dockerfile build the docker image:

 `docker build -t jlroo/clothesdb:latest . `

-After the image is build make sure that the name of the local image follows the convention of docker Hub, `username/docker_image`
+After the image should be part of your local images repo make sure that the name of the local image follows the convention of docker Hub, `username/docker_image` , then push your image to docker hub.

 `docker push jlroo/clothesdb`

-Now we should have an image in our docker Hub that we are going to use with docker-compose to pull our app from docker Hub.
+Here is a link to this app image in docker Hub [https://hub.docker.com/r/jlroo/clothesdb/](https://hub.docker.com/r/jlroo/clothesdb/) Now we should have an image in our docker Hub that we are going to use with docker-compose to pull our app from docker Hub.
 Path to the docker Hub image: `docker.io/jlroo/clothesdb`

 # Amazon ECS cluster setup

 ### Configure AWS ECS Command Line

+You can install AWS ECS Command Line tools from here [Installing the Amazon ECS CLI](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_CLI_installation.html).
+In mac we can install AWS ECS using brew: `brew install amazon-ecs-cli`

+Now after installing ECS Command Line tools we need to setup the credentials.

 ```
 ~/.ecs/config
 [ecs]